fischuu/Pipeline-Holoruminant-Meta/README.md

 docker/singularity/apptainer support

 ## Python dependencies
-Since Snakemake 8, it is required to install an executor plugin to submit jobs to a queueing system of a HPC system.
+Starting from Snakemake 8 it is required to install an executor plugin to submit jobs to a queueing system of a HPC system.
 Please ensure you have installed the corresponding Snakemake plugins installed in case you want to submit your jobs to a queueing system